whart222/alcc-recipes/cctbx/README.md

 **Note:** the arguments after `mk-cctbx cuda` are the usual arguments for `boostrap.py`

+**WARNING:** If the build script can't find `-lcuda`, then confirm that you're building on a Cori GPU compute (instead of a login node).

 ### Setting up the LS49 Module

 * Clone the `LS49` and `ls49_big_data` repos **inside the modules folder**